This is a project aiming to port all the code/games from the book "Making Games with Python & Pygame" by Al Sweigart from pygame to PySDL2.

 Another advantage of PySDL2 is that it's public domain/CC0/zlib instead of LGPL.

 Look here for more details on the differences between Pygame and PySDL2

+I've ported 10 of the projects, though the first 4 hardly count being so simple, or in the case of tetromino for idiots, only a few lines different from tetromino.
 They all (should) work with python 2.7 and python 3.x though I think I may drop python 2 in the future.
 They're mostly straight ports not redesigns/reimplementations, so it's easy to compare/learn (I've left all the pygame versions in the repo).
+In other words, I keep as much of his functions/code structure as possible.
 I have about 7 more games to go and various improvements in the first half and general maintenance.

 All original content/code is copyrighted by Al Sweigart and as you can see at the top of his py files, is BSD licensed.
 All my code is public domain, fallback to MIT/BSD.
 I may change/expand/formalize the fallback later but take it, do whatever you want with it, is the gist if public domain doesn't work obviously.

 © Robert Winkler, 2010 - 2022.
 Site design based on an old version of Michael Fogelman's awesome site.